-The Middle East has been characterised by volatility for more than a century.
+The Middle East has been characterized by volatility for more than a century.
 Although the region attracts significant scholarly interest, IR theory has rarely been used as a tool to understand events.
 The constructivist approach in IR highlights the significance of state identity, shaped by history and culture, in making sense of international relations.
 The authors of this volume consider how IR theory can elucidate the patterns and principles that shape the region, in order to provide a rigorous account of the contemporary challenges of the Middle East.

-The Routledge Handbook of International Relations in the Middle East provides a comprehensive coverage of International Relations issues in the region.
+The Routledge Handbook of International Relations in the Middle East provides comprehensive coverage of International Relations issues in the region.
 Thus, it offers key resources for researchers and students interested in International Relations and the Middle East.

 1. The blurred line between state identity and realpolitik Shahram Akbarzadeh